Max Planck Institute for the Science of Human History

 Since Specialization

-This network shows the specialization of papers affiliated with Max Planck Institute for the Science of Human History at the time of their publication.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers affiliated with Max Planck Institute for the Science of Human History at the time of their publication.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers affiliated with Max Planck Institute for the Science of Human History at the time of their publication.

 Countries citing scholars working at Max Planck Institute for the Science of Human History